teamneusta/pimcore-fixture-bundle/README.md

 ### Upgrading from earlier Version

 Fixtures are now considered actual services and are loaded through Dependency Injection (DI).
-To align with this approach, you'll need to update your Fixture classes by moving service dependencies from the `create` method to the constructor.
-If your Fixture relies on other Fixtures, implement the `DependentFixtureInterface`.
+To align with this approach,
+you'll need to update your Fixture classes by moving service dependencies from the `create` method to the constructor.
+If your Fixture relies on other Fixtures, implement the `DependentFixture` interface.

 Here are the key changes:

 1. **Fixture Interface Update**
-   The old fixture interface `Neusta\Pimcore\FixtureBundle\Fixture` has been replaced with `Neusta\Pimcore\FixtureBundle\Fixture\FixtureInterface`.
+   The old fixture interface `Neusta\Pimcore\FixtureBundle\Fixture` has been replaced with `Neusta\Pimcore\FixtureBundle\Fixture\Fixture`.
 You can also extend from `Neusta\Pimcore\FixtureBundle\Fixture\AbstractFixture` to implement your Fixtures.

 2. **Change in `create` Method**
    The signature of the `create` method has been modified.
 It no longer takes any arguments, meaning all service dependencies must be specified via Dependency Injection.
 This is typically done through the constructor.